zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Close a data store.

-   :h: a data store handle.
+   :param h: a data store handle.

    :returns: true if store was valid and is now closed.
 The handle can no